natecostello/van_two_point_oh/van/functional/comms/comms_overview.md

 SISO 802.11ac out at 433 Mbps (5Ghz only)

+Note on wifi-as-wan implementation.
+[This thread](https://forum.peplink.com/t/need-antenna-location-advice-metal-shell-rv/33652/3) states "While technically 'doable' to provide client wifi and wifi-as-wan using a single device - it is recommended to have a dedicated AP for client and use the Max Transit as wifi-wan.
+This will be MUCH more reliable and stable for clients."
+This reinforces the approach of using a dedicated internal wifi access point and turning of wifi-lan on the device providing wifi-as-wan.

 ### Cellular As Source

 One key requirement is to use external antenna(s) for connection to the cellular internet source.
 This could be a high-gain omni or uni-directional.
 For the cell connection, a pointable, high gain directional might make sense.
 For full LTE usage, MIMO is required.
 Pyonting makes a few options like [this](https://poynting.tech/antennas-accessories/antennas/farming-agricultural-antennas/xpol-2-5g/?compare=12221,12222,12223,12224) directional (11 dBi).
 For MIMO, it looks like the directionals are usually panel shaped.